The Southernmost Point in the United States (Hawaii)

-Further reading: Hawaii The Big Island Revealed (Amazon)
+Further reading: Hawaii: The Big Island Guidebook (Amazon)

 Unlike Key West’s southernmost point, there’s no official marker or signage here to designate the exact spot of the southernmost piece of land.
 There’s a series of lava rocks here, and somewhere amongst them is the southernmost spot.

-Not far from Ka Lae is Papakōlea Green Sand Beach, one of a handful of green sand beaches in the world.
-Some folks drive down toward the southernmost point and then hike over to see the green sand (there’s no road that will take you all the way there.)
+Not far from Kalae is Papakōlea Green Sand Beach, one of a handful of green sand beaches in the world.
+There’s no road that will take you there, however.